SFranzi/LinuxServerConfiguration/README.md

 5. Apache Server Configuration and Web Application deployment
 -------------------------------------------------------------

-5.1 Created a directory in `/var/www/` named catalog 5.2.
-Cloned Git repository CatalogApp into `/var/www/catalog` and named it catalog.
+5.1 Created a directory in `/var/www/` named catalog
+5.2.
+Cloned Git repository CatalogApp into `/var/www/catalog` and named it catalog
-So the new directory has the following structure `/var/www/catalog/catalog` 5.3.
+So the new directory has the following structure `/var/www/catalog/catalog`
+5.3.
 Changed user and group to grader of catalog directory
 ```
 $ sudo chown -R $USER:$USER /var/www/catalog
 ```